GradleUp/shadow/.github/ISSUE_TEMPLATE.md

-Please check the (User Guide)[http://imperceptiblethoughts.com/shadow] before submitting "how do I _x_?" questions!
+Please check the (User Guide)[http://imperceptiblethoughts.com/shadow] before submitting "how do I do 'x'?" questions!

 ### Shadow Version